Aamar Aami: Plot

-Subroto (Biswanath Basu) comes from a middle-class background, a poet by heart but he is stuck with a LIC agent job to meet the basic needs and requirements of his family consisting of wife Sumita (Arunima Ghosh) and son Tutul (Ayush Das).
+Subroto (Biswanath Basu) comes from a middle-class background, a poet by heart but he is stuck with a Life Insurance Corporation agent job to meet the basic needs and requirements of his family consisting of wife Sumita (Arunima Ghosh) and son Tutul (Ayush Das).
 He is philosophical yet practical, as he is aware of the fact that in today's world one cannot sustain himself or his family by writing poetry.
 Sumita is a housewife who once aspired to be an actress, but is now content looking after her husband Subroto and son Tutul.
 Anirban (Rahul Banerjee) is a successful commercial film maker who makes remakes of south-Indian films but desires to make a film out of his own story and script someday.
 When Sumita meets her old flame Anirban, their relationship is rekindled and Anirban helps Sumita to realise her suppressed dream of becoming an actress.
 Soumya (Indrasish Roy) is an aspiring young photographer, but his engineering background and lack of experience prevents him from securing the job of a still photographer in the industry.
 Soumya lives with his college mate Hindol (Hindol Bhattacharjee) and has a steady girlfriend Chandrima (Jhilik Bhattacharjee).
 Soumya finally gets a job but he had to make certain compromises to get it.
 The story follows a series of incidents that affects the lives of Subroto, Sumita, Anirban, Soumya and Chandrima with arising inner conflicts and dilemmas and finally discovering of true desires and inner selves.